 How long does medication last after the expiration date?

-So, how long after it expires can you take a tablet of ibuprofen or acetaminophen?
+So, how long does medication last after the expiration date?
 According to research, your medicine is likely still safe and effective years after its expiration date.

 What medications become toxic after expiration?

-Not all medications are safe to take after expiration.
-Some medications can become less potent or grow harmful bacteria after being opened.
-For these reasons, it’s important to adhere to expiration dates on certain medications.
+There are several medications that become toxic after expiration and are not safe to take.
+For these reasons, it’s important to adhere to the expiration dates on certain medications.
 These include:

 - liquid oral antibiotics